 It is common to measure the impact of an individual’s lifestyle.
 But that’s not all that can be done: WWF applied it to the paper industry, SERI to raw material production in Austria and two scientists even analyzed the hotel industry.
 For details, see page 24.
 Pro: All data is available; easily comprehensive.
 Con: Only one impact category; not clearly policy relevant; consumption-oriented.
 All in all, the report concludes that even though the ecological footprint is a good general sustainability indicator, it is neither optimally nor specifically suited to measuring industry’s sustainability.

-Conclusion: Basket of 7 Indicators
+Conclusion: Basket of 7 Indicators for Green Growth

 The highly relevant conclusion for practice is the “basket of indicators” the authors suggest (see page 25).
 Moreover, they conclude that there are two more promising indicators under development that did not find their way into the ranking.
 We’ll keep you updated!